Press enter or spacebar to select a desired language.

 Are any writing services available for doctoral students?

-• The GWS faculty will review grammar, mechanics, flow, and style (APA) in a given assignment as requested by the student.
+• GWS will review grammar, mechanics, flow, and style (APA) in a given assignment as requested by the student.
 This assignment review will take place online and is not a one-on-one, face-to-face session.
 The student is responsible for reviewing the content of each assignment.

 • GWS is not an editing service.